Table of Contents

 How are polyps diagnosed?

 If a polyp is in your ear or nose, you may see or feel it.
 Colon polyps often are diagnosed during a colorectal screening.
 Cervical and uterine polyps may be diagnosed during a pap smear or colposcopy.
-If your doctor finds a polyp anywhere, they will do a biopsy.
+If your doctor finds a polyp anywhere, he or she will likely do a biopsy.
 This consists of removing a sample of abnormal tissue.
 They will send it to a lab to check the cells and look for cancer.

 Can polyps be prevented or avoided?